 2020 NATIONAL PARKS AND MORE

-This circuit will start in Twin Falls, ID in late May 2020 and will loop around to Oregon, Montana and Wyoming before ending back in Idaho.
-Highlights of the circuit include visits to three spectacular national parks; Glacier, Grand Tetons, and Yellowstone.
+This circuit was scheduled to start in Twin Falls, ID in late May 2020 and loop around to Oregon, Montana and Wyoming before ending back in Idaho.
+Once a circuit leader volunteers, any adjustments needed to the gatherings as circumstances dictate will be reflected on the website.
+Highlights of the circuit are set to include visits to three spectacular national parks; Glacier, Grand Tetons, and Yellowstone.
 At these parks there will be lots of opportunities for hiking and viewing wildlife.
 Biking on several great trails including the Trail of the Hiawatha, the Trail of the Coeur d’Alenes, and the Wood River Trail in Sun Valley.
 Attend July 4th celebrations in Coeur d’Alene and Labor Day during Wagon Days in Sun Valley.
 Other activities will include kayaking, hiking, boat tours, rafting, and of course sightseeing.
 This circuit will go forward only if someone volunteers to lead the circuit.
-Adjustments to the circuit maybe needed as circumstances dictate.

 Shoshone Falls, Base Jumping near Visitors Center, 1975 jump site of Evil Kenival.
 Chobani and Cliff bar bakery tours.
 Biking around the town of Filer.
 Visit Miracle Hot Springs.